stellemarqu3z/Learn-and-Track/README.md

 -	One-tap task creation
 -	Smart categorization by subject/project
 -	Color-coded urgency levels
--	Manually input grades per subject
--	Calculates GWA & visualize performance trends
  -	Highlight weak spots early on
--Built in quiz engine, generating questions from JSON -generates scores for quiz
+-Built in quiz engine, generating questions from JSON

 ## How to run program:
 1. Make sure to have python installed